ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 ## Updating deeply nested values

 Okay!
 On to the next step!
 Let's say that according to our company policy we want to give a $5 raise to anyone who owns a dog!
-Hey, I don't make the rules here 🤷‍♂️. notice that this time we're running an **update** not just a **query**!
+Hey, I don't make the rules here 🤷‍♂️.
+Notice that this time we're running an **update** not just a **query**!

 Here's one of a few different ways we could express this in **jq**